Demographics of Tunisia

+All figures are from National Institute of Statistics and the United Nations Demographic Yearbooks, unless otherwise indicated.

 Tunisia's population was estimated to be around 12.04 million in 2022.
 In the generally youthful African continent, Tunisia's population is among the most mature.
 This is because the government has supported a successful family planning program that has reduced the population growth rate to just over 1% per annum, contributing to Tunisia's economic and social stability.

 The population of Tunisia is made up of Arabs (98%), Berbers (1%), and others (1%).
 Around 98 percent of the population are Muslim.
 There is a Jewish population on the southern island of Djerba and in Tunis.
 There also exists a small autochthonous group of Christian adherents.